-In the attached State-specific 2018 Part B Compliance Matrix, a State received points as follows for each of Compliance Indicators 4B, 9, 10, 11, 12, and 13:
+In the attached State-specific 2019 Part B Compliance Matrix, a State received points as follows for each of Compliance Indicators 4B, 9, 10, 11, 12, and 132:

-- Two points, if either: - The State's FFY 2016 data for the indicator were valid and reliable, and reflect at least 95% compliance (or, for Indicators 4B, 9, and 10, reflect no greater than 5% compliance); or - The State's FFY 2016 data for the indicator were valid and reliable, and reflect at least 90% compliance (or, for Indicators 4B, 9, and 10, reflect no greater than 10% compliance); and the State identified one or more findings of noncompliance in FFY 2015 for the indicator, and has demonstrated correction of all findings of noncompliance identified in FFY 2015 for the indicator.
-Such full correction is indicated in the matrix with a "Yes" in the "Full Correction of Findings of Noncompliance Identified in FFY 2015" column. - One point, if the State's FFY 2016 data for the indicator were valid and reliable, and reflect at least 75% compliance (or, for Indicators 4B, 9, and 10, reflect no greater than 25% compliance), and the State did not meet either of the criteria above for two points. - Zero points, under any of the following circumstances: - The State's FFY 2016 data for the indicator reflect less than 75% compliance (or, for Indicators 4B, 9, and 10, reflect greater than 25% compliance); or - The State's FFY 2016 data for the indicator were not valid and reliable; or - The State did not report FFY 2016 data for the indicator.
+- Two points, if either: - The State's FFY 2017 data for the indicator were valid and reliable, and reflect at least 95%3 compliance (or, for Indicators 4B, 9, and 10, reflect no greater than 5% compliance)4; or - The State's FFY 2017 data for the indicator were valid and reliable, and reflect at least 90% compliance (or, for Indicators 4B, 9, and 10, reflect no greater than 10% compliance); and the State identified one or more findings of noncompliance in FFY 2016 for the indicator, and has demonstrated correction of all findings of noncompliance identified in FFY 2016 for the indicator.
+Such full correction is indicated in the matrix with a "Yes" in the "Full Correction of Findings of Noncompliance Identified in FFY 2016" column.5 - One point, if the State's FFY 2017 data for the indicator were valid and reliable, and reflect at least 75% compliance (or, for Indicators 4B, 9, and 10, reflect no greater than 25% compliance), and the State did not meet either of the criteria above for two points. - Zero points, under any of the following circumstances: - The State's FFY 2017 data for the indicator reflect less than 75% compliance (or, for Indicators 4B, 9, and 10, reflect greater than 25% compliance); or - The State's FFY 2017 data for the indicator were not valid and reliable;6 or - \circ The State did not report FFY 2017 data for the indicator.
+7

-&lt;sup>2A notation of "N/A" (for "not applicable") in the "Performance" column for an indicator denotes that the indicator is not applicable to that particular State.
+2A notation of "N/A" (for "not applicable") in the "Performance" column for an indicator denotes that the indicator is not applicable to that particular State.
 The points for that indicator are not included in the denominator for the matrix.

-&lt;sup>3 In determining whether a State has met the 95% compliance criterion for Indicators 11, 12, and 13, the Department will round up from 94.5% (but no lower) to 95%.
+3 In determining whether a State has met the 95% compliance criterion for Indicators 11, 12, and 13, the Department will round up from 94.5% (but no lower) to 95%.
 In determining whether a State has met the 90% compliance criterion for these indictors, the Department will round up from 89.5% (but no lower) to 90%.
 In addition, in determining whether a State has met the 75% compliance criterion for these indicators, the Department will round up from 74.5% (but no lower) to 75%.
 Similarly, in determining whether a State has met the 5% compliance criterion for Indicators 4B, 9, and 10, the Department will round down from 5.49% (but no higher) to 5%.
 In determining whether a State has met the 10% compliance criterion for these indicators, the Department will round down from 10.49% (but no higher) to 10%.
-In addition, in determining whether a State has met the 25% compliance criterion for these indicators, the Department will round down from 10.49% (but no higher) to 10%.
-In addition, in determining whether a State has met the 25% compliance criterion for these indicators, the Department will round down from 10.49% (but no higher) to 10%.
 In addition, in determining whether a State has met the 25% compliance criterion for these indicators, the Department will round down from 25.49% (but no higher) to 25%.
-The Department will also apply the rounding rules to the compliance criteria for 95% and 75% for: (1) the timeliness and accuracy of data reported by the State under sections 616 and 618 of the IDEA; and (2) the State's FFY 2016 data, reported under section 618 of the IDEA, for the timeliness of State complaint and due process hearing decisions.
+The Department will also apply the rounding rules to the compliance criteria for 95% and 75% for: (1) the timeliness and accuracy of data reported by the State under sections 616 and 618 of the IDEA; and (2) the State's FFY 2017 data, reported under section 618 of the IDEA, for the timeliness of State complaint and due process hearing decisions.

-&lt;sup>4 For Indicators 4B, 9, and 10, a very high level of compliance is generally at or below 5%.
+4 For Indicators 4B, 9, and 10, a very high level of compliance is generally at or below 5%.